rafaelvc/pldotnet/README.md

 ## Types support

-PL/.NET uses different approaches for type conversion of function return and arguments between PostgreSQL and .NET:
+PL/.NET uses different approaches for type conversion of function return and arguments for data exchange between PostgreSQL and .NET:

 1. .NET [Bittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) types are converted in its binary format.
-2. PG text types are converted back and forth as UTF8 strings for best compatibility.
+2. PG text types are converted back and forth as [UTF8](https://pt.wikipedia.org/wiki/UTF-8) strings for best compatibility.
-3. Numeric PG type is converted back and forth as C string.
+3. Numeric PG type is converted back and forth as [C String](https://en.wikipedia.org/wiki/C_string_handling).
 4. For null support, types are converted to its respective .NET `Nullable<>` type (`bool`, `integers`).

 The following table shows each type conversion equivalences: